Ozan-sert/eCommerce-App/README.md

 # eCommerce App

-> Full-stack e-commerce website using the MERN stack (MongoDB, Express, React, and Node.js)  & Redux to allow users to browse products, add them to cart, and place orders.
+> Full-stack e-commerce website using the MERN stack (MongoDB, Express, React, and Node.js) & Redux.
+It includes a user interface for customers to view and purchase products, and an admin interface for managing products and orders.

 ## [Live Demo](https://www.ecommerceapp.store/)